- Advertisement -spot_img

-HomeStarting a businessStarting a Business: the 7 Deadly Sins that Lead to Failure
+HomeStarting a businessStarting A Business: The 7 Deadly Sins That Lead To Failure

-Starting a Business: the 7 Deadly Sins that Lead to Failure
+Starting A Business: The 7 Deadly Sins That Lead To Failure

-“Based on my own experience and on what I see on my platform – says Alessandro Lazzaro, founder of Globartis, a global B2B website for small and medium businesses, including startups – I can tell you that starting a business is one of the most challenging but rewarding activities that you could ever do in your life.”
+Have you just decided to start a business?
+That is great news.
+“Based on my own experience and on what I see on my platform,” says Alessandro Lazzaro, founder of Globartis, a global B2B website for small and medium businesses, including startups – I can tell you that starting a business is one of the most challenging but rewarding activities that you could ever do in your life.”

 Once upon a time, only the brave ones decided not to pursue a career in business and start their own company.